1 + 1

 42

-Notice what R is doing here: it is evaluating expressions and printing their values, exactly the way the calculator in Chapter 1 evaluated 3 + 5 + 2 + 8.
+Notice the pattern: R evaluates expressions and prints their values, exactly the way the calculator in Chapter 1 evaluated 3 + 5 + 2 + 8.
 This is Church’s model of computation (Section 1.2), made interactive through the REPL loop.
+But evaluating expressions and forgetting them immediately is like a calculator with no memory.
+What if you want to keep a result?

 Exercises